Published: 7 November 2024

 “I don’t know.
 I think you can draw a lot from this.
 Consider it avian realism, if you like.
 This is what is natural.“

 “That’s it?
 That’s all you got?
-You’re supposed to come up with some kind of unique situation that illustrates some universal trenchant observation.”
+You’re supposed to this unique situation into something that illustrates a universal trenchant observation.”

 “Whoa.
 Trenchant.
 That’s a pretty big word for a dead finch.
 Tell you what, I’ll work on a moral while I’m eating.”

 Shrike went back to feeding.
-After watching tearing out Finch’s intestines, the ghost of Finch thought he had better things to do than stick around and disappeared.
+After watching Shrike tear out his intestines, the ghost of Finch thought he had better things to do than stick around.

 The moral of the story is: it ain’t over until the Shrike sings.